Skip to main content

 All benefit claims and appeals are reviewed by the SERS Executive Committee of the Board of Trustees.
 If your claim is denied, or you question the payment of any benefit, you or your representative may file a written appeal or request a hearing before the Executive Committee.

-For an alternative formula employee, pension increase of 3% or one-half of the Consumer Price Index for the preceding year, whichever is less, following your first full year of retirement after age 60.
+For an alternative formula employee, pension increase of 3% or one-half of the Consumer Price Index for the preceding year, whichever is less, beginning with the January either following your first full year of retirement, or your 67th birthday, whichever is later.
 These increases are not limited by the 80% maximum.

 Unused Sick Leave